yunruse/pxdlib/docs/api/Layer.md

 Attributes include:

 - `size` (also `width` and `height`), the width and height of the layer in pixels.
 This is currently read-only.
-- `rawText`, the text without formatting.
+- `raw_text`, the text without formatting.
 This is currently read-only.